 What is Molecular Orbital Theory?

 The molecular orbital theory is a method developed at the beginning of the twentieth century by F. Hund and R. S. Mulliken to describe the structure and properties of different molecules.
+Molecular orbital theory mainly describes the electronic structure of molecules with the help of quantum mechanics.

 Table of Content